Soldiers Memorial Avenue

 The original trees were Himalayan, blue atlas and atlas cypress.
 All the replacement trees planted since 2008 are Lebanese cedars, chosen for their better tolerance of dry conditions.

 Maintaining a memorial of this scale is an ongoing responsibility.
-Over time, weather and age affect both trees and plaques, and careful attention is needed to protect their significance and integrity.
+Over time, weather and age affect both trees and plaques, and careful attention is needed to protect, enhance and celebrate their significance and integrity.
+This important work is carried out in part by the City of Hobart and in part by the Friends of Soldiers Memorial Avenue (FOSMA).

 Shared reflection